Content Type

 - Information governance: apply retention, sensitivity, and compliance rules by content type

-- Automation & workflows: trigger flows based on the content type selected
+- Automation and workflows: trigger flows based on the content type selected

 Benefits